Mountain Lake Lodge: 3 Scenic Hikes for Dirty Dancing Fans in Pembroke, Virginia

 The one-mile out-and-back Bald Knob Trail is a fairly steep trail.
 There’s a 400+ foot elevation gain over the span of just one-half mile.

-It can feel like a real slog to the top, even if the hike to Bald Knob takes less than 20 minutes.
-Once you see the views though, you’ll agree they were worth every ounce of effort.
+It can feel like a slog to the top, even if the hike to Bald Knob takes under 20 minutes.
+Once you see the views though, you’ll agree they were worth your efforts.

 The Bald Knob hike begins just behind Kellerman’s.
 Er, Mountain Lake Lodge.